AayanKhan949/OCTOFly-1/docs/README.md

-# How to build it?
+# Step by step How to build it?

 Firstly U need to design the CAD of the robot with proper measurement..
 # The Cad of my project is :